Cameron House on Loch Lomond

 The Architecture of the Auld House Suites

 Scottish luxury hospitality has, in recent years, split between properties that use heritage as wallpaper and those that treat it as a structural argument.
 Cameron House belongs to the latter category, most legibly in the Auld House, a discrete wing housing 14 suites, each named after one of Loch Lomond's islands.
 The design brief for these suites drew on Glasgow-based studio Timorous Beasties, whose work operates in a tradition of subversive Scottish craft, reinterpreting historical textile and pattern languages through a contemporary lens.
 The result is interiors that carry genuine design credibility rather than the tartan-and-antler shorthand that defines a weaker tier of Scottish resort.
 Furnishings reference the building's history without recreating it, and the material choices, Scottish fabrics, local artworks, bespoke furniture, anchor each room to a specific cultural geography.
-This approach places Cameron House in a peer set that includes Gleneagles in Auchterarder and Rocpool Reserve at the design-serious end of Scottish hospitality, rather than among the many properties where heritage is deployed as costume.
+This approach places Cameron House in a comparable set that includes Gleneagles in Auchterarder and Rocpool Reserve at the design-serious end of Scottish hospitality, rather than among the many properties where heritage is deployed as costume.

-Get Exclusive Access →The 208 bedrooms across the wider property follow the same material logic, with Scottish fabrics and curated artworks throughout.
+The 208 bedrooms across the wider property follow the same material logic, with Scottish fabrics and curated artworks throughout.
 The majority of rooms face either the loch or the hotel gardens, which matters considerably at a property where the landscape is integral to the proposition.
 Design-led Scottish properties of this type are relatively rare; comparable approaches appear at Langass Lodge in the Outer Hebrides and Dun Aluinn in Aberfeldy, though at considerably smaller scale.
 Internationally, the model of heritage restoration at resort scale has precedents at properties like Aman Venice and Claridge's in London, where the building's own history is treated as the primary design document.

 Five Dining Venues and the Logic Behind Them